 The Academic Centers provide flexible study spaces.
 You can study alone or comfortably work with a group of friends.
-Want to work in a group setting but have a bit of privacy sometimes — you can borrow headphones.
+Want to work in a group setting but have a bit of privacy sometimes.
 Tables, chairs, chalkboards, and bulletin boards make it easy for study partners to support each other through late-night sessions.

 Computer stations have everything you need to get projects done.
-Resources include computers, laser and color printers, paper, copying, faxing, binding, transparencies, and more.
+Resources include computers, laser and color printers, paper, copying, and more.

 Not only are there both MAC and PC computers, there are also specialized computer software programs, such as design and technical programs.
 If we don’t have a program you need for a class, let the student-worker at the front desk know and we will see what we can do to accommodate you.

 We partner with ResComp (Residential Computing) to provide technical support during designated office hours.
 Residential Computing Consultants (RCCs) are ready to answer questions, provide technical support, and give computing advice free of charge.

 Tutoring support is available for the following courses.
 Check the drop-in schedule (to the right) for daily and weekly schedules.

 Chemistry: 1A, 3A, 3B